-- 2. the coarsening algorithm; - the coarse-space correction at the coarsest level (for multilevel preconditioners only); - 4. the smoother of the multilevel preconditioners, or the one-level preconditioner.
+- 2. the coarsening algorithm; - 3. the solver at the coarsest level (for multilevel preconditioners only); - 4. the smoother of the multilevel preconditioners, or the one-level preconditioner.

 A list of the parameters that can be set, along with their allowed and default values, is given in Tables 2-8.